Multi-Dimensional Event Data in Graph Databases: Constructing Simple Models for Multiple Entities

-Compared to Fig.~\ref{fig:mining:dfg}, the graph of Fig.~\ref{fig:mining:mvp} explicitly describes the directly-follows behavior of each entity; the behavior of each entity is concurrent to the behavior of other entities up to the few explicit interactions.
-In contrast, Fig.~\ref{fig:mining:dfg} shows few edges between the event classes associated with Application, Workflow, and Offer and most edges in between because the classical event log interleaved all events.
+Compared to Fig.~\ref{fig:mining:dfg}, the graph of Fig.~\ref{fig:mining:mvp} explicitly describes the directly-follows behavior of each entity; the behavior of each entity is concurrent to the behavior of other entities up to the few explicit interactions shown by grey edges.
+In contrast, Fig.~\ref{fig:mining:dfg} shows few edges among the event classes of the same entity (Application, Workflow or Offer) and most edges in between event classes of different entities because the classical event log interleaved all events.
 The graph of Fig.~\ref{fig:mining:mvp} is significantly easier to understand and more precise as it was derived from data without convergence and divergence.